How to Become a Missouri Notary

 - Perform any other act permitted by law

-to view your state's notarial certificates.
+Click here to view Missouri notarial certificates.

-Notary bonds and errors and omissions insurance policies provided by this insurance agency, the American Association of Notaries, Inc., are underwritten by Western Surety Company, Universal Surety of America, or Surety Bonding Company of America, which are subsidiaries of CNA Surety.
-The American Association of Notaries is owned by Kal Tabbara, a licensed insurance agent.
+Missouri notary bonds and errors and omissions insurance policies provided by this insurance agency, the American Association of Notaries, Inc., are underwritten by Western Surety Company (established 1900).
+Kal Tabbara is a licensed insurance agent in Missouri.